KayWatson/wordpress-development-course/add-multiple-pages-plugin/readme.txt

 = How does this effect the 'Add New' option? =

 It doesn't.
-You will still have that option availible to you.
+You will still have that option available to you.

 = How many pages can I create at once? =

-As many as your heart desires!
+You may create up to five pages in one form submission.

 = How do I edit one of the pages that I've just created? =

-After you've created your pages and saved changes, you will see them listed in the dropdown menu under 'Pages'.
+After you've created your pages and saved changes, you will see them listed in the 'All Pages' archive page.
 You can select the page you wish to edit and you will be taken to that page's 'Edit Page' screen.

 == Screenshots ==

 1. screenshot-1.jpg displays the Page dropdown menu that includes 'Add Multiple'
 2. screenshot-2.jpg displays the form for the 'Add Multiple' page
-3. screenshot-3.jpg displays the pages created with 'Add Multiple' under the 'Page' menu

 == Changelog ==